myselfHimanshu/Udacity-DataML/Machine Learning Nanodegree/README.md

 Investigated the factors that affect a student's performance in high school.
 Trained and tested several supervised machine learning models on a given dataset to predict how likely a student is to pass.
 Selected the best model based on relative accuracy and efficiency.

-## Project 3: Explore the clusters in a dataset
+## Project 3: Creating Customer Segments

 Reviewed unstructured data to understand the patterns and natural categories that the data fits into.
 Used multiple algorithms and both empirically and theoretically compared and contrasted their results.
 Made predictions about the natural categories of multiple types in a dataset, then checked these predictions against the result of unsupervised analysis.